gp-seminar-series/neurips-2024/content/_index.md

 * Submissions should be in the form of a 4-page extended abstract using the [workshop's LaTeX style](bdu_2024.sty).
 * Manuscripts should be anonymized in accordance with the [same rules as NeurIPS papers](https://neurips.cc/Conferences/2024/CallForPapers).
+* Unlike the main conference, we do not require a checklist to be added to the submission PDF.
 * References and appendices may extend beyond the 4-page limit.
 We encourage the use of BibLaTeX.
 * If the submitted work has previously appeared in a journal or refereed workshop/conference proceedings, including the current NeurIPS proceedings, the workshop submission should extend the previous work.
 * Accepted manuscripts will be made available on the workshop's website, but - following the standard format used by NeurIPS workshops - will not be published as part of official NeurIPS proceedings.